 – Better Bean Co., a US manufacturer of bean-based products (2017)

 Unilever, the Anglo-Dutch consumer goods giant, established its Unilever Ventures arm as long ago as 2002.
-It now has 40 direct investments.

 It works closely with the company’s incubator programme Unilever Foundry, which provides access to pilot projects, mentorship and grant finance.